 Furthermore, If you are 62 years of age or older, you are eligible to take out a reverse mortgage against your home equity.
 It is widely recommended that you thoroughly research this option before you decide on getting a reverse mortgage to finance your ADU.

-An ADU in San Diego must include a kitchen space, sleeping space, and bathroom space.
+An ADU in San Diego must include a kitchen (sink, range, and refrigerator), bedroom, and bathroom.
 When you convert your granny flat into a workout studio, you can intentionally upgrade these elements to support your health and wellness.

 Building a Smart, Sustainable ADU

-San Diego is ranked second in the United States for harnessing solar energy.
+San Diego is ranked second in the United States in total installed solar PV.
 With all this sunshine, why not take advantage of the long-term cost savings?
 And now that you have a granny flat in your backyard, you have even more roof capacity to accommodate photovoltaic cells (or PV cells), which are commonly called “solar panels.”

 Costs: Fees, Permits, and More